-The Chief Constable has been assured that all of the actions identified as required by the internal audit review has been implemented or are to be implemented shortly.
+All the actions identified as required by the internal audit review has been implemented or are to be implemented shortly.

-Review of Effectiveness.
+Review of effectiveness

 The Chief Constable is responsible for conducting an annual review of the effectiveness of the governance framework, including the system of internal control and audit.